-Once again this fall, the SACI sculpture class (undergraduate, post-bac, and MFA students) went on a field trip into the marble mountains of Pietrasanta and Carrara to see bronze casting and marble carving in action.
+Once again this fall, the SACI sculpture class (undergraduate, post-bac, and MFA students) went on a field trip into the marble mountains of the Apuan Alps near Pietrasanta and Carrara to see bronze casting and marble carving in action.

 Mariani Fine Art Bronze Foundry is one of the big foundries in the world of sculpture and is located in Pietrasanta, in the Province of Lucca.
 Normally visitors are not allowed into this foundry because the processes and the artist copyrights are protected, so photos are not usually allowed!
 But with SACI Sculpture Instructor John Taylor, the class was given special permission to visit the foundry.
 SACI students were able to watch the molten bronze being poured which takes place at a temperature of 1,300 degrees!
 They also visited the wax, investment, and patination rooms to see the other steps of the process where artists can bring their sculpture designs to be fabricated.

 To see all course listings, consult the SACI website.